good-repository/react-monitoring/README.md

 ## ✨ Features

-- Discriminated typing for `monitor.init` with autocomplete and safety.
+- Easy setup with full TypeScript support and autocomplete.
-- Global fallback UI and error log options configuration.
+- Global fallback UI and error log options.
-- Native support for Sentry and Datadog.
+- Native integrations with **Sentry** and **Datadog**.
-- Support for custom loggers.
+- Support for custom logging providers.
-- Easy integration with `ErrorBoundary` and `withErrorBoundary`.
+- React-friendly error capturing with `ErrorBoundary` and `withErrorBoundary`.
-- Logging levels: `info`, `warn`, `error`.
+- Logging levels: `info`, `warn`, and `error`.

 ---

 ## 🧪 Testing

-Easily mock your custom logger:
+Easily mock your custom logger for unit tests:

 ```ts
 monitor.init({